drummacon/dbstat/README.md

 ### Optional

-One of the tabs at the bottom of the page uses the Open AI API to generate some example commands.
+This app by default includes a tab at the bottom of the page that makes use of the Open AI API to generate some example commands.
-To enable this feature, add your Open AI API key in the `.env` file as:
+To enable this feature, just add your Open AI API key in the `.env` file as:
 `OPEN_AI_API=YOUR_KEY_GOES_HERE`

-**Note**: If you enter your OpenAI API key, the app makes one API call (`gpt-4o-mini`) on load.
+**Note**: If you enter your OpenAI API key, the app makes just one API call using `gpt-4o-mini` on load.
-The "Regenerate" button will make a new API call each time you click it, generating a new list of commands.
+The 'regenerate' button will make a new API call each time you click it, and generates a new list of commands.

 ### Installation